 Through the AHP, the Bank is driving economic growth in communities, helping shareholders reach their lending goals, and enabling families to achieve their dreams of homeownership and have safe, decent places to live.
 We are proud of the work we have accomplished in partnership with shareholders over the past 25 years and look forward to another 25.

-The Bank captures the accomplishments from the year in the Affordable Housing Advisory Council annual report.
-The 2014 Report is available on the Bank's website.
+Annually the Bank captures the accomplishments from the year in the Affordable Housing Advisory Council annual report.
+The 2014 Report is available on the Bank's website at www.fhlbatl.com.

 The Federal Home Loan Bank of Atlanta is not a registered investment advisor.
 Nothing herein is an offer to sell or a solicitation of an offer to buy any securities or derivative products.
 You should consult your own legal, financial, and accounting advisors before entering into any transaction.